Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: Introduction

 The main objective of this research is to investigate a constraint-aware and efficiency-aware MIMO air-path controller to overcome the limitations of the existing literature mentioned above.
 As such, the original contributions of this paper are as follows:

-\begin{enumerate} \item \textbf{FCS Analysis:} The cross-coupling between compressor air flow and the cathode inlet pressure is analyzed.
-The air-path system's degree of nonlinearity over varying operating points is characterized.
-It is shown that the coupling is significant, which necessitates a MIMO controller, and that the nonlinearities are not dominant, which implies that a single (non-scheduled) linear controller may be sufficient ({Section} \ref{section:model}). \item \textbf{Efficiency-Maximizing Set-Point Map:} With cathode inlet pressure as an added degree of freedom, a fuel cell net efficiency map is generated and used to generate pressure set-points for air-path control to maximize efficiency (Section \ref{section:set-point-maps}). \item \textbf{MIMO IMC Air-Path Controller:} A fast-tracking, easy-to-tune MIMO IMC architecture with a filter is designed using a third-order physics-based model, and its stability margins are quantified ({Section} \ref{section:IMC}). \item \textbf{OER Constraint Reformulation:} A new linear formulation of the previously nonlinear OER constraint is presented to reduce mismatch between the prediction by the RG and the actual nonlinear output ({Section} \ref{section:RG-OER}).
-This is tested on a stack current load governor ({Section} \ref{section:RGi}). \item \textbf{{CC-}RG:} A novel RG algorithm{, the cascaded cross-section reference governor (CC-RG)} ({Section} \ref{section:RGap}) is developed for OER, which demonstrates faster net power tracking than the RG governing stack current alone, while still maintaining the OER constraint.
-This involves two new theoretical frameworks: \begin{itemize} \item \textbf{Cascade RG:} The cascade RG uses multiple RGs in series to govern multiple setpoints ({Section} \ref{section:RG-cascade}). \item \textbf{Cross-Section RG:} The cross-section RG allows some of the setpoints to { slow down or speed up} (instead of only {slow down} as is the case { for a standard load governor}) through a novel approach ({Section} \ref{section:RG-CS}).
+\begin{enumerate} \item \textbf{FCS Analysis:} { We show that the dynamics of the compressor airflow and the cathode inlet pressure of the FCS air-path system are highly-coupled but not highly nonlinear, justifying a non-scheduled linear MIMO controller ({Section} \ref{section:model}).} \item \textbf{Efficiency-Maximizing Set-Point Map:} {We include the} cathode inlet pressure as an added degree of freedom, { and show that an optimal air-path set-point map can be generated that improves the net efficiency of the FCS.} (Section \ref{section:set-point-maps}). \item \textbf{MIMO IMC Air-Path Controller:} {We show that a fast tracking and} easy-to-tune MIMO IMC architecture { can be designed using a third-order physics-based model to robustly and effectively control the FC air-path} ({Section} \ref{section:IMC}). \item \textbf{OER Constraint Reformulation:} A new linear formulation of the previously nonlinear OER constraint is presented to reduce mismatch between the prediction by the RG and the actual nonlinear output ({Section} \ref{section:RG-OER}).
+This is tested on a stack current load governor ({Section} \ref{section:RGi}). \item \textbf{{CC-}RG:} A novel RG algorithm, the cascaded cross-section reference governor (CC-RG) ({Section} \ref{section:RGap}) is developed for OER, which demonstrates faster net power tracking than the RG governing stack current alone, while still maintaining the OER constraint.
+This involves two new frameworks: \begin{itemize} \item \textbf{Cascade RG:} The cascade RG uses multiple {single-output} RGs in series to govern multiple setpoints, { where the order of the RGs is chosen to prioritize the control objectives }({Section} \ref{section:RG-cascade}). \item \textbf{Cross-Section RG:} The cross-section RG allows some of the setpoints to {slow down or speed up} (instead of only {slow down} as is the case {for a standard load governor}) through a novel approach ({Section} \ref{section:RG-CS}). { As we show, this is an important feature that minimizes the loss of power in transients due to the OER constraint.} \end{itemize} \end{enumerate} { The entire MIMO control scheme and the {CC-}RG are tested on a ninth-order nonlinear model with stack current steps and realistic drive-cycles ({Section} \ref{section:drive-cycle}) as well as on a high-fidelity FCS model from Ford Motor Company ({Section} \ref{section:highfidelity}).} Earlier work by the authors in the conference version \cite{bacher-chong-2022} presents the development of contributions 1 through 4 in the list above, and tests these on drive-cycle simulations using a ninth-order nonlinear plant model.
+This paper extends \cite{bacher-chong-2022} with contributions 5, {which introduces two new types of RG, presents their features and limitations, and applies them to the FCS OER problem.}